JuliaGtk/Gtk4.jl/docs/src/diff3to4.md

 # Differences between Gtk.jl and Gtk4.jl

-Gtk4.jl is very similar to Gtk.jl.
+Gtk4.jl builds on and is very similar to Gtk.jl.
 Here is a summary of what's different.

 ## Properties

 GObject [properties](manual/properties.md) can still be set and accessed using `get_gtk_property` and `set_gtk_property!`.
 However, properties are now mapped onto Julia properties, so one can set a window title using `win.title = "My title"`.
-Also, ``GAccessor` no longer exists and is replaced by the getter and setter methods defined in `G_`.
+Also, `GAccessor` no longer exists and is replaced by getter and setter methods defined in `G_`.
 Whereas in Gtk.jl one could use `GAccessor.title(win,"My title")` to set the title, in Gtk4.jl the equivalent is `G_.set_title(win, "My title")`.

 ## Constants, enums, and flags

 GTK constants in Gtk4.jl are in the main module instead of a `Constants` submodule.

 In Gtk.jl, GTK's enum and flags constants were turned into integers.
 In Gtk4.jl, these are now mapped onto Julia enums, specifically the implementations [CEnum.jl](https://github.com/JuliaInterop/CEnum.jl) for enums and [BitFlags.jl](https://github.com/jmert/BitFlags.jl) for flags.
 This improves understandability when a function returns an enum or flag, but the downside is the sometimes extreme length of the enum's name.
 To mitigate this, `convert` methods are defined for the most commonly used enums so that shorter symbols can be used instead of the full enum name.
-For example, `:h` can be used instead of `Gtk4.Orientation_HORIZONTAL`.
+For example, `:h` can be used instead of `Gtk4.Orientation_HORIZONTAL` in `GtkBox(orientation, spacing)`.

-## GAccessor has been replaced with G_
+## G_ contains automatically generated methods

 In Gtk.jl, the submodule `Gtk.GAccessor` contains getter and setter methods.
 The submodule `Gtk4.G_` contains [automatically generated methods](manual/methods.md), which include all methods in `GAccessor` and many more.
+These methods directly call the C functions in libgtk and thus use 0-based indexing.
+They do translate between Julia types and C types, for example converting `nothing` to `C_NULL` and vice versa.

-For consistency, however, the getter and setter methods in `G_` keep their full names, including "set" and "get".
+For consistency, the getter and setter methods in `G_` keep their full names, including "set" and "get".
 For example, to set the title of a window, use `set_title(w, "text")` rather than `title(w, "text")`.

 ## GObject names